 The synoptic activity differs between these seasons.
 In DJF 2011/12, cyclone frequency was strongly enhanced over the Nordic Seas concomitant with a reduction in the Kara and eastern Barents Seas (Fig. 12a), which favored the frequent advection of warm air masses into the Barents Sea.
 Enhanced cyclone activity was restricted to the Nordic Seas and the western Barents Sea where several cyclones slowed down and became stationary (see supplementary animation S1).
 As a result, during several days of this winter, the warm sector of a cyclone was located in the Barents Seas, causing an increase in surface temperatures, whereas its cold sector was positioned in the Nordic Seas.
-Thus, the frequency of cold air outbreaks , which preferentially occur in the cyclone's cold sectors, was reduced in the region of the Kara and Barents Seas, favoring the formation of a positive T{2m}^ .
+Thus, the frequency of cold air outbreaks, which preferentially occur in the cyclone's cold sectors, was reduced in the region of the Kara and Barents Seas, favoring the formation of a positive T{2m}^ .
 In addition, recurrent blocks over the Ural mountains (Fig. 12c) contributed to above average surface temperatures.
 In DJF 2016/17, in contrast, cyclone activity was close to climatology (Fig. 12b) as cyclones crossed the region (see supplementary animation S2), but instead blocking frequency over Scandinavia was strongly enhanced (Fig. 12d).
 Subsidence-induced warming and long-range transport of warm air masses contributed to several warm episodes (see Fig. S8 in the supplement).

 However, an enhanced frequency of CAOs, facilitated by the frequent passage of cyclones combined with reduced SIC and warm ocean temperatures, limited $\overline{T{2m}}^$ but contributed to a strongly negative $\overline{E_S}^$.
 Thus, the patterns of synoptic activity were partly reversed between the two seasons, yet they contributed substantially to their anomalous nature.
 Further, it becomes evident that the impact of cyclones on surface anomalies depends critically on their track relative to the region of interest.

 Figure 13.
-Standardized seasonal-mean anomalies of SIC $(\overline{SIC}^; \text{ along x-axis})$ and SST $(\overline{SST}^; \text{ in K, along y-axis})$ in the Kara and Barents Seas for the entire study period (grey dots) including all seasons.
-Colored dots highlight the eight seasons preceding (a) the anomalous winter 2011/12 and (b) the extreme winter 2016/17.17, and the grey line shows the pathway of these seasons' anomalies.
+Standardized seasonal-mean anomalies of SIC $(\overline{SIC}^; \text{ along x-axis})$ and SST $(\overline{SST}^; \text{ in K}, \text{ along y-axis})$ in the Kara and Barents Seas for the entire study period (grey dots) including all seasons.
+Colored dots highlight the eight seasons preceding (a) the anomalous winter 2011/12 and (b) the extreme winter 2016/17.

 In addition to the synoptic activity, we found the influence of preconditioning in SIC and SST values to be of great importance for DJF 2016/17.
-Figure 13b shows persistent negative $\overline{\mathrm{SIC}^}$ and positive $\overline{\mathrm{SST}^}$ throughout the preceding 1.5 years.
-Comparing the initial conditions for the winter of 2011/12, the influence of the previous seasons seems to be minorappears smaller, as SIC and SST values are close to normal at the beginning of the winter and seasonal-mean anomalies in springand summer, summer and autumn 2011 show no significant negative and positive anomalies, respectively (much weaker anomalies than in 2016 (compare Fig. 13a and b).
+Figure 13b shows persistent negative $\overline{\text{SIC}^}$ and positive $\overline{\text{SST}^}$ throughout the preceding 1.5 years.
+Comparing the initial conditions for the winter of 2011/12, the influence of the previous seasons seems to be minor, as SIC and SST values are close to normal at the beginning of the winter and seasonal-mean anomalies in spring and summer 2011 show no significant negative and positive anomalies, respectively (Fig. 13a).